vitaly-los/WP-theme_reff/README.md

 get_custom_header()     Get the header image data.

+WP_Query()      Constructor.
+Sets up the WordPress query, if parameter is not empty

 /* -- Config -- */

 define('FS_METHOD', 'direct'); Allow install plugins using filesystem instead of FTP parameters